'Satan Sandwich': Cleaver Weighs In On Debt Deal

 INSKEEP: Congressman, thanks very much.

-Rep. CLEAVER: Sure, good to talk with you.
+R: Sure, good to talk with you.

-INSKEEP: Democratic Congressman Emanuel Cleaver, the chairman of the Congressional Black Caucus.
+INSKEEP: Democratic congressman Emanuel Cleaver, the chairman of the Congressional Black Caucus.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.